 Remove the memory module.

-HP Pavilion g6 laptop uses DDR3 memory
+HP Pavilion g6 uses DDR3 memory.

 Remove one screw securing the optical drive (DVD drive).